-Guardianship is a legal tool used to keep “incapacitated” or “incompetent” individuals from putting themselves in harm’s way.
+Guardianship is a legal instrument used to keep “incapacitated” or “incompetent” individuals from putting themselves in harm’s way.
 Typically, guardianship is applied when a person’s cognitive decline, dementia, or Alzheimer’s makes them incapable of caring for themselves.
 While an elderly person who forgets names easily, or even what year it is, may not need a guardianship, an individual who is incapable of making informed medical decisions, or who puts themselves in danger by wandering down the center of a busy street may benefit from a guardianship.
 Here are some things you need to know.

 How is Capacity (or Incapacity) Determined?